 Time slots that are available will show up green, while reserved times will come up red.
 To reserve a room, students will need to click one or more of the green squares (each square represents a half hour of time in the listed room).
 This will bring up a form in which to submit the name and Loyola email of two law students to reserve the room for the time requested.
 Student can select up to 6 blocks of time (3 hours) with one form.
 Once a form has been submitted, you should receive a confirmation email, from which you can cancel any portion of the time you have reserved if needed.
 All study room policies will still apply.
 We hope this makes it easier to utilize our space to best suit your studying needs!

-Access to Bloomberg Law, Lexis, and Westlaw for Summer Students and Graduating Students
+Access to Bloomberg Law, Lexis, and Westlaw for Continuing Law Students and 2018 Law Graduates

-If you have any questions, please contact Shannon McDermott, Loyola’s Lexis Representative (firstname.lastname@example.org).
+If you have any questions, please contact Shannon McDermott (email@example.com)

-Current Loyola Law students can use Thomson Reuters products, including Westlaw, Practical Law, and the Practice Ready solutions, over the summer for non-commercial research.
-Students can turn to these resources to gain understanding and build confidence in their research skills, but not in situations in which they are billing a client.
-Examples of permissible uses for academic passwords include the following:
+You can use Thomson Reuters products, including Westlaw and Practical Law, over the summer for non-commercial research.
+You can turn to these resources to gain understanding and build confidence in your research skills, but you cannot use them in situations where you are billing a client.
+Examples of permissible uses for your academic password include the following:

 - Summer coursework

 - Research assistant assignments

 You do not have to do anything to gain access to these tools over the summer.

 Access for Graduating Students